In this tutorial, we will create a full-fledged registration experience, capable of...

 - Go ahead and check off the box next to the 4 other courses offered

-- Now just do the same thing for the other 4 course options - now they are mutually exclusive
+- Do the same thing for the other 4 course options - now they are mutually exclusive

-OK - we have one time block of courses built out.
-Now, we need to create the second group.
+Now we have one time block of courses built out.
+Next, create the second group.
 If you click the small GEAR icon on top of the group you created earlier (TIME BLOCK 1), you will open the settings panel for your group.

 - Change the group name to "TIME BLOCK 2: 3pm-5pm"